It Happened in a Pub

 One evening in the waning days of December, my friends and I staged an after-work get-together.
 Mid-session, two of us found ourselves waiting in that orderly line.
 As you do, we struck up a collegial conversation with two women in front of us that lasted until they reached the front of the line.
 In an inversion of typical cultural norms, in drinking establishments it’s almost considered rude to ignore a stranger you’re standing next to.
 Bars encourage people to forge momentary social bonds, which make them quite special in a country where mistrust is increasingly the default position.
 In bars, you look for common ground, usually finding it through a joke or two.

 On that particular night, my friend and I got our beers, rejoined our group and fell into the flow of conversation.
 Some time later—could have been a few minutes or two hours, in the manner of bar time—we looked up to see the two women from the line.
 They were proffering a pitcher of Scottish Holiday, a full, malty winter ale.
 I tuned into this development late and the pitcher was being deposited on the table by the time I noticed what has happening.
 Their group was breaking up and donning coats, and I missed why they had this spare pitcher of beer.
 But we had spoken, and our table wasn’t far from theirs, so they decided to leave us with the extra ale.
-We took pleasure in this unexpected generosity, and they took pleasure in our wonder.
+We took pleasure in this unexpected generosity, and they took pleasure in our pleasure.
 It was one of those things that happens sometimes, if you’re living right, in bars.

 The mood in Portland has been a little dark lately.
 We have been held up as a shining example of everything that is wrong with certain kinds of American cities, and all the favorable attention we received pre-Covid has curdled into unrelenting negative press.
 Locals complain the city is “over,” and for the first time in decades, Portland’s population declined.
 Since I arrived in 1986, people have complained that “Old Portland” was disappearing, but now that worry carries an existential quality.